-GS3 PROPOSALS FOR DEVELOPMENT ON LAND WHICH IS UNDESIGNATED OR UNALLOCATED BY THE PLAN WILL BE PERMITTED UNLESS THEY CONFLICT WITH THE OTHER RELEVANT POLICIES OF THIS PLAN.
-OR OTHER MATERIAL CONSIDERATIONS DICTATE OTHERWISE.
+GS3 PROPOSALS FOR DEVELOPMENT ON LAND WHICH IS UNDESIGNATED OR UNALLOCATED BY THE PLAN WILL BE PERMITTED UNLESS THEY CONFLICT WITH THE OTHER RELEVANT POLICIES OF THIS PLAN, OR OTHER MATERIAL CONSIDERATIONS DICTATE OTHERWISE.
+Moved to paragraph 2.5 as explanatory text.

 ALL DEVELOPMENT WILL BE EXPECTED TO MAKE THE MOST EFFECTIVE USE OF THE SITE AND NOT PREJUDICE THE DEVELOPMENT OF OTHER LAND.
+Moved to Policy D1.1.

 2.18 It is a common misunderstanding that no development is allowed on land which is not shown to be allocated for this purpose on the Proposals Map, mostly that situated in predominantly residential areas.
 Development may well be allowed in these locations as long as it meets the requirements of other relevant UDP policies, for example, those covering design, the protection of residential amenities and highway safety.
+Moved in part to paragraph 2.5.